-Combine the orange juice and half of the sugar in a saucepan and bring to a simmer over medium-low heat.
+Next, combine the orange juice and 1/2 cup of the sugar in a saucepan and bring to a simmer over medium-low heat.

 Stir in the cranberries and return to a boil.
 Lower heat to a simmer and stir occasionally (and gently) while simmering for about 15 minutes, or until all the berries have popped.